Arthus reaction: Process

+Triggers

+Arthus reactions can be triggered by injection of any foreign substance that the body has already made antibodies against.
+In medicine two common reasons for this kind of repeated exposure are vaccine booster shots (where the whole point is to re-trigger the immune response) and repeated doses of an antiserum of non-human origin (the body may develop antibodies against non-human serum, but one dose may not be enough).
+Additional triggers include other biologic drugs such as insulin and insect bites.

 Arthus reactions have been infrequently reported after vaccinations containing diphtheria and tetanus toxoid.
 The CDC's description:

 Arthus reactions (type III hypersensitivity reactions) are rarely reported after vaccination and can occur after tetanus toxoid–containing or diphtheria toxoid–containing vaccines.
 An Arthus reaction is a local vasculitis associated with deposition of immune complexes and activation of complement.
 Immune complexes form in the setting of high local concentration of vaccine antigens and high circulating antibody concentration.
 Arthus reactions are characterized by severe pain, swelling, induration, edema, hemorrhage, and occasionally by necrosis.
 These symptoms and signs usually occur 4–12 hours after vaccination.
 ACIP has recommended that persons who experienced an Arthus reaction after a dose of tetanus toxoid–containing vaccine should not receive Td more frequently than every 10 years, even for tetanus prophylaxis as part of wound management.

+Treatment

+Most mild cases resolve on their own.
+Severe cases can be treated with anti-allergy medication (antihistamines).
+The most severe cases (with tissue necrosis) are treated with a glucocorticoid such as cortisone.
+In addition, cold compresses, acetaminophen, and limb elevation may improve symptoms.

+Risk factors

+Higher circulating antibody levels and large vaccine dosages could render the Arthus reaction more likely.
+However, the reaction is so rare that antibody titer screening would likely cost too much for very little benefit.

+People who have previously experienced an Arthus reaction with the same antigen are believed to be more at risk.
+These people should stretch out their booster shot schedules, for example to a maximum of one dose per 10 years for tetanus toxoid, including in wound management, per the Advisory Committee on Immunization Practices.
+Unnecessary re-exposure are to be avoided: for example, if someone who has had a reaction with a diphtheria toxoid-containing vaccine before, wound management should use pure tetanus toxoid instead of Tdap.

+The maternal antibodies are probably responsible for when Arthus reaction occurs at the initial dose in the primary infant series in a child under 6 months.
+To avoid further reaction, subsequent shots should wait for the 6-month mark as maternal antibodies would be much lower by then.